aalloul/Ed/gcp_backend/README.md

  - `version`: Float to indicate the version of the app (0.1, alpha, ...etc).
  - `user_id`: UUID to uniquely identify a phone.

-For the future, we foresee the following fields might be needed:
+Non required fields:
  - `input_language`: String indicating the input language.
-For the 1st version, this field will be ignored and we will assume `nl`.
+If not present, we will assume `nl`.
  - `output_language`: String indicating the output language for the translation.
-For the 1st version, we will ignore this field and assume `en`.
+If not present, we will assume `en`.

+For the future, we foresee the following fields might be needed:
  - `extract_reminder`: Boolean to indicate whether the user would like an automated extraction of the reminders attached to the mail he scanned.
 Ignored for the 1st version

 Example call: